M1XZG/Raspberry-pi-kiosk-config/README.md

 ----
 This is still a work in progress as I develop it for my needs.
 Feel free to use the scripts and such.

+If you want to add to the scripts or have any corrections to the docs, please feel free to `fork` this repo and submit a `pull request` for review.